-The Feik School of Pharmacy has implemented a focus group initiative called LEAD (Learning, Education, Assessment, and Development) Teams.
-The purpose of this program is to gather program and course-specific information and help foster communication among students, faculty, and administration, to work toward positive changes in the FSOP learning environment.
-A LEAD Team representative is elected from each of the student/mentoring teams established at orientation.
-LEAD Team representatives meet once per five-week block with a facilitator to discuss what is or is not working within the learning environment of the Feik School of Pharmacy.
-Feedback from the LEAD Team meetings is summarized by the facilitator and directed to the appropriate course coordinators for further discussion and consideration.
+The purpose of LEAD (Learning, Education, Assessment, and Development) teams is to gather program and course-specific information and help foster mid-course communication among students and faculty to work toward positive changes in the FSOP learning environment.
+A LEAD Team representative is selected by the students from each of the faculty mentor groups established at P1 orientation.
+LEAD Team representatives meet once per five-week block with a neutral facilitator to discuss current courses and the learning environment at the Feik School of Pharmacy.
+Feedback from the LEAD Team meetings is summarized by the facilitator and directed to the appropriate course faculty and the Senior Associate Dean of Academic Affairs for review.
 This provides a regular, systematic means of collecting student feedback for purposes of continuous quality improvement in the FSOP learning environment.
+Changes in LEAD Team representation can take place with the consent of the mentor group and notification of the facilitator.